CSCE315-Spring23/CSCE_315_Team_43_Project_3/README.md

 ## Run Instructions
 1. Navigate inside the `smook` directory

-2. To build from source, run `mvn clean compile assembly:single`
+2. To build from source, run `mvn clean compile`

-3. To run the project, run `java -jar target/smook-1.0-SNAPSHOT-jar-with-dependencies.jar com.team43.app.App`
+3. To run the project, run `mvn spring-boot:run`